syoungs-scottlogic/PsScriptLauncher/README.md

 ### Technical

-The script will begin by asking for your AWS profile and then list all instances by their unique instanceID and friendly name, this is done dynamically via the AWS CLI. **note**: the friendly name is simply a tag in AWS, and instances can share the same friendly name.
+The script will begin by asking for your AWS profile and then list all instances by their unique instanceID and friendly name, this is done dynamically via the AWS CLI. **NOTE**: the friendly name is simply a tag in AWS, and instances can share the same friendly name.
 If this is the case please double check the Instance ID and ensure you are working with the correct instance.

-The script will then list the available scripts in the directory _.\sh-scripts_.
-After confirmation the script will be placed into the S3 bucket via AWS CLI.
+The script will then list the available scripts in the directory `.\sh-scripts_` After confirmation the script will be placed into the S3 bucket via AWS CLI.
 A directory will be created in the bucket with the Indstance ID and the file placed in that directory (if there is no current directory, one will automatically be created).

 **"DRAFT"**
 From there the Powershell script has finished it's job.
 The EC2 instance will poll the directory matching it's own name on the bucket and pull down the file, deleting it from S3 afterwards.
 The instance will then run the script.